wences-sanchez/Knowledge-Base/pages/Computational Thinking for Problem Solving.md

 		- Computational thinking is not just about computers at all.
 		- This course does not teach Programming (is that good or bad?
 I'll tell you in a while)
 	- ## 1.2 Decomposition
+		- Computational Thinking is an approach to solving problems using concepts and ideas from computer science.
 		-
 	-
 -